 Compatibility and Standards

-- Wi-Fi Standards: Ensure the extender supports the same or newer Wi-Fi standards as your router (e.g., Wi-Fi 5/802.11ac or Wi-Fi 6/802.11ax).
-This ensures optimal speed and compatibility.
+- Wi-Fi Standards: Ensure the extender supports the same or newer Wi-Fi standards as your router (e.g., Wi-Fi 5/802.11ac or Wi-Fi 6/802.11ax) for optimal speed and compatibility.

 - Frequency Bands: Look for dual-band (2.4 GHz and 5 GHz) or tri-band extenders.
 Dual-band offers flexibility, while tri-band can dedicate one 5 GHz band solely for communication between the router and extender, minimizing performance loss.